architecture-building-systems/CityEnergyAnalyst/docs/how-to-run-CEA-optimization.rst

 -----------------------
 For this optimization, the users can adjust four optimization parameters or use the default numbers.

-- number of individuals (float): default 6
+- initialind: number of individuals.
+Default 3 individuals.
-- number of mutation (float): default 20
+- halloffame: number of individuals to store in the hall of fame.
+Default 20 individuals.
-- number of generations: default 20
+- ngen: number of generations.
+Default 3 generations.
-- lucky few: default 1
+- fcheckpoint: frequency to save a checkpoint.
+Default 1 generation.
+- maxtime: time to terminate the optimization if unfinished
+- recoverycheckpoint = to resume the optimization from a check point.
+- random-seed = Random seed to make it easy to replicate the results of the scenarios.
+Default 0.

 These parameters are case-study dependent and need to be tuned based on the user requirement.
 The default values provided are to act like a beacon in the research.